 This report was sent in by Keith Oxley from the UK after his recent visit to Barcelona.

-Keith very kindly wrote this report so that other people with wheelchairs who wanted to visit Barcelona could learn from his experience.
+Keith kindly wrote this report so that other people with wheelchairs who wanted to visit Barcelona could learn from his experience.

-Venturing out it was a pleasure to drive amidst what I found to be very courteous drivers.
-We travelled to the Monastery Monseratt where it was quite hard work pushing the wheelchair up the sometimes steep slopes, but at least it was smooth wheeling and worth the effort.
-We didn't venture on the Metro as only one line appears to have lifts from road level to station platform.
+Venturing out it was a pleasure to drive amidst what I found to be courteous drivers.
+We travelled to the Montserrat Monastery where it was quite hard work pushing the wheelchair up the sometimes steep slopes, but at least it was smooth wheeling and worth the effort.
+We didn't venture on the Metro as only one line appears to have lifts from the road level to station platform.

 Toilets did not prove to be much of a problem as restaurants and bars generally had easy access toilets.
 The one exception we found was the Kentucky Fried Chicken place on La Rambla, where the toilets were down a steep flight of stairs.

 The one big problem we had was really nothing to do with Barcelona itself but more to do with the Hotel we were booked into.
 This was the new Torre Catalunya, where we knew the wheelchair accessible rooms were spacious.
-When we arrived they told us there was no room available although we had evidence of a confirmed booking of some months.
+When we arrived, they told us there was no room available although we had evidence of a confirmed booking of some months.
 They had already booked us into the Sants Hotel, just across the square where they considered that a standard size room could be converted to a wheelchair accessible room by just adding a few grab rails.
 It almost ruined our holiday.

 Again, thanks for your fabulous web site and long may it prosper and be of benefit to tourists like us.